tpenguinltg/wpcom-stats-redirect.user.js/README.md

 # wpcom-stats-redirect.user.js
 [WordPress.com](https://wordpress.com/) is trying to push its new interfaces, including the new stats page.
-This user script forces a redirect to the old stats page when the new stats page is visited.
+This user script forces a redirect to the classic dashboard stats page when the new stats page is visited.

 This script is based on [wpcom-edit-post-redirect.user.js](https://github.com/tpenguinltg/wpcom-edit-post-redirect.user.js).